Mickey's Choo-Choo: Plot

 The cartoon opens with Mickey piloting an anthropomorphic 2-2-0 steam engine, ringing his bell and blowing the engine's whistle.
 As the engine and its coal tender back to collect a boxcar, the engine rests with Mickey, its railroad engineer, fuelling it, and feeding his engine with coal from the tender.
 As the engine eats too much coal and burps, Mickey decides to have some spaghetti, until Minnie comes along.
-After Mickey finishes his lunch, Minnie arrives with a violin that she can play, and hops onto the freight car.
+After Mickey finishes his lunch, Minnie arrives with a fiddle that she can play, and hops onto the freight car.
 Minnie plays a musical song (Dvořák's Humoresque) while Mickey does the same.
-As Mickey looks at his watch, only to realize that they are late, he yells 'All aboard!' to the engine, which whistles in cheerful response after Mickey gets on board.
-The engine slowly starts out of the station and chuffs cheerfully through the beautiful countryside toward a hill and struggles up it.
-The engine ends having problems and starts to cry.
-The cartoon ends with Mickey pushing the boxcar so hard that it comes loose from the engine, runs into a cow, and explodes into a tree.
-In the final shot, Mickey and Minnie ride a handcar into the sunset.
+Mickey looks at his watch and calls 'All aboard!' to the engine, which whistles in cheerful response after Mickey gets on board.
+The engine slowly starts out of the station and chuffs cheerfully through the beautiful countryside toward a hill too steep for the engine to make over.
+Mickey disembarks and tries to push the train over, but the boxcar comes loose from the engine with Minnie still onboard and runs away, defeathers Pete's flock of ducks, chases down and collides with Clarabelle Cow, and wrecks by colliding with a tree.
+The remnants of the boxcar form a seesaw, which Mickey and Minnie ride like a handcar into the sunset.